Building a Transport Package: The Right Way

 directory.

 It's possible to have your project stored in a different location by changing the paths in the project directory, but it's not recommended.
-I believe it works, but I never test it because all my projects are in the assets/mycomponents/
+I believe it works, but I've never tested it, because all my projects are in the assets/mycomponents/

 directory.